cupcakearmy/volta/README.md

 # Volta ⚡️

+> **Partial obsolete as of June 2020**
+>
+> Apple introduced macOS 10.15.5 with integrated support for battery health management, making this utility app kind of obsolete for the newer macbooks.
+>
+> Read more about this [here](https://support.apple.com/en-us/HT211094)

 Battery assistant for prolonging the lifespan of your battery.
 Runs in the background, has configurable limits and can be enabled to run on startup.

 [Screenshot](#screen)